 Cookies without butter?

 Butter normally adds fat, flavour and moisture to cookies.
-I replaced the fat with a light-tasting vegetable oil.
+I replaced the fat with a light-tasting oil.
 You can use plant-based butter if you prefer!
-I often sunflower oil in my vaking as it’s affordable and accessible.
-Alternatively, you can use rapeseed oil or refined coconut oil.
-If you don’t mind the taste of olive oil or coconut oil, feel free to use either instead.
-Since oil is obviously more liquidy than butter, I balanced it out with additional flour.
+Since oil is a liquid, I balanced it out with additional flour.

 Oil or liquid ingredients are more likely to make cookies spread when they are baked.
 However, I carefully crafted this recipe so you end up with cookies instead of crepes!